orme292/objectify/README.md

 ### Sets

-The Sets struct tells Objectify which fields will be populated for each directory entry.
+The Sets struct tells Objectify which fields should be populated for each directory entry.

 ```go
 func main() {